-The list of 10 core values espoused by Zappos cover everything from a focus on customers to personal humility to business efficiency.
+The list of 10 core values espoused by Zappos covers everything from a focus on customers to personal humility to business efficiency.
 The company so believes in its values that the Zappos family culture blog post had previously announced that it will no longer post open jobs to which random people will submit resumes.
 Instead, people are invited to become Zappos Insiders and really learn about the company.
 Through their involvement, they will learn about jobs or be approached with opportunities.
 This exclusivity is a premium brand building opportunity because it ensures that their core values are protected and that consumers will continue to get the same great customer service and products that they’ve come to expect.

 For starters, more than 100 million children have been given shoes thanks to purchases of TOMS shoes around the world.
 Consumers everywhere happily paid a nice price for their rather simple shoes knowing that they were helping those in need.
 The company has lived up to its socially conscious image with TOMS Eyewear and TOMS Roasting Company joining the ranks.